jasonwi1202/Crime-Prediction/README.md

 ## Deployment

-When running the code on your own system, make sure to point the SQL imports to the correct directory and the R imports to the correct SQL server installation.
+When running the code on your own system, make sure to point the SQL imports to the correct directory and the R imports to the correct SQL Server location.

 ## Authors